-People that existed in the Americas befor the arrival of the explorer Colombus in 1492
+they existed in the americans before the arrival of the explorer columbus in 1492.

 a member of the small group of Quechuan people living in the Cuzco valley in Peru who established hegemony over their neighbors to create the great Inca empire that lasted from about 1100 until the Spanish conquest in the early 1530s

 a member of the Nahuatl people who established an empire in Mexico that was overthrown by Cortes in 1519

 Known as the Henry the Navigator, gathered experts in science, mapmaking, and shipbuilding whose work led to a fleet of ships that explored the coast of west Africa